amphp/http-client/README.md

         $response->getReason()
     );
 }
 ```

 ##### Progress Events

-Once again we note that `Amp\Artax\Client::request()` always returns a promise instance.
-This means
+Because responses are retrieved asynchronously the artax client *always* returns a promise (or array
+of promises) when requesting an HTTP resource.
+This means we can employ the `Promise::watch()`
-we can use the `Promise::watch()` method to observe updates/events for a particular request:
+method to observe individual updates for a particular requests:

 ```php
 <?php